Skip to main content

 Due to the Olympics, there was no direct train connection from Incheon to Busan, so I made a brief stopover at Seoul Station.
 I picked up a box lunch and enjoyed my first cup of coffee in Busan.
 Dinner was at Vikings Buffet, where I indulged in a variety of dishes.

 I dined on some upscale chachamyun at the top of Lotte World.
-While it was about the same as regular chachamyun, they had unique takes on honey walnut shrimp, adding shredded almonds, and the pickled veggies were really delicious.
+While it was about the same as regular chachamyun, the side dishes were the real stars.

 Comments